Child Custody Attorney in Bethlehem, PA

 - The child’s needs

-- The ability and willingness of both parents to care for the child’s needs
+- Ability and willingness of both parents to care for the child’s needs

 - The relationship the child has with each parent